-MA 080 - Basic Mathematics
+MA 080 - Fundamentals of Mathematics

-Either in a lecture or computer-based format, this basic mathematics course emphasizes applications.
-The course reviews such topics as fractions, percents, decimals, ratios, proportions, rounding, estimating, measurement systems, linear equations and inequalities, and systems of linear equations.
-This course satisfies the Mathematics Proficiency requirement.
-It is an alternate to MA 081 Mathematical Literacy.
+This is a basic mathematics course with an emphasis on applications.
+This course reviews such topics as fractions, percents, decimals, ratios and proportions, rounding and estimating, measurement systems, linear equations and inequalities, and systems of linear equations.
+It is designed to provide the necessary skills for credit-bearing mathematics and sciences courses.
 Prerequisite(s): SAT scores of 530 or above will not require this course.
 ACT scores of 23 and above will not require this course.